Hanna Louisa Bissiw: Early life and education

-Hanna Bissiw was born in Techimantia in the Brong Ahafo Region of Ghana.
+Dr.Hanna Louisa Bisiw was born in Techimantia in the Brong Ahafo Region of Ghana.
 She received her senior high-school education at Kumasi Girls Secondary School, and later acquired a scholarship to study in Cuba, where she graduated as a Veterinary Doctor (1999).

 Career

 Upon returning to Ghana, Bissiw worked with Veterinary Hospitals and also collaborated projects between Ghana and Cuba.

-In 2008 she became active in politics.
+In 2008, she became active in politics.
 She rose from being a member of the NDC Manifesto Committee (2008) to become the Deputy Minister of State (Ministry of Water Resources, Works and Housing (MWRWH) (2009), Deputy Minister of Food and Agriculture and also Member of Parliament for Tano South (2012 – 2017).

 Corruption allegations

 Hanna Bissiw has come under public criticism in the past years over allegations of living a lavish lifestyle at the expense of state resources.

-In 2010 the Daily Searchlight reported an undercover investigation suggesting that she was the owner of a multi-bedroom double mansion being put up at Techimantia, her hometown in the Brong Ahafo region of Ghana.
+In 2010, the Daily Searchlight reported an undercover investigation suggesting that she was the owner of a multi-bedroom double mansion being put up at Techimantia, her hometown in the Brong Ahafo region of Ghana.

-In 2014 Daily Guide published details of her birthday celebration where she was given a new Toyota Land Cruiser Prado worth $120,000.
+In 2014, Daily Guide published details of her birthday celebration where she was given a new Toyota Land Cruiser Prado worth $120,000.
 The paper describing the occasion as a "mega party".
 She responded that the car was a birthday present from her wealthy husband.